 Surrounding the fort is a moat of 9 m wide and 2 m deep.
 In the early 1920’s it was filled up due to the malaria epidemic that hit the island.

-Even though the fort was originally built for the British Royal artillery troops and the military, its function was in administration rather than defence.
+Even though the fort was originally built for the British Royal artillery troops and the military, its function was in administration rather than defense.
 In its entire history, the fort had never been engaged in any battle.
-Apart from being used by the British Royal artillery troops, the fort was once occupied by the Sikh Police of the Straits Settlements during the 1920’s.
+Apart from being used by the British Royal artillery troops, the fort was once occupied by the Sikh Police of the Straits Settlements during the 1920s.

-At the north eastern point are the flagstaff and harbour light to signal incoming ships.
-The flagstaff also communicated with another Bel Retiro on Penang Hill – hence the latter’s official name "Flagstaff Hill" – announcing the arrival of mailships or important dignitries which might give rise to the Governor’s descent from his residence at Penang Hill.
+At the northeastern point are the flagstaff and harbour light to signal incoming ships.
+The flagstaff also communicated with another Bel Retiro on Penang Hill – hence the latter’s official name "Flagstaff Hill" – announcing the arrival of mail ships or important dignitaries which might give rise to the Governor’s descent from his residence at Penang Hill.

 The fort originally had double walls (outer and inner walls) on all its four sides – north, south, east and west zones.
-However, the double walls on the west zone were demolished in the early 1970’s to make way for the city sewerage and electrical systems.
+However, the double walls on the west zone were demolished in the early 1970s to make way for the city sewerage and electrical systems.
 In replacement thereafter, an iron fence was erected along the west zone.
-During that time too, a modern amphitheatre was also built inside the fort in the early 1970’s to promote cultural activities.
+During that time too, a modern amphitheater was also built inside the fort in the early 1970s to promote cultural activities.
 Since then, the fort has become a popular destination among local and foreign tourists.

 In 1991, the government privatised the management of Fort Cornwallis in an effort to enhance its position as one of the prime tourist attractions in Penang.
 Now more than two centuries of age, Fort Cornwallis is probably the only remaining fort built by the British in this part of the world.
 A series of restoration efforts have been exercised to restore the fort to its original state.

-Fort Cornwallis with its new ornamental wooden gate and complete with an observation tower at the main entrance, looks more impregnable than ever.
-The bowels of the fort contain a history gallery, a handicraft and souvenir shop, and an open-air amphitheatre, where local music and dance festivals are frequently staged.
+Fort Cornwallis with its new ornamental wooden gate and complete with an observation tower at the main entrance looks more impregnable than ever.
+The bowels of the fort contain a history gallery, a handicraft and souvenir shop, and an open-air amphitheater, where local music and dance festivals are frequently staged.

 The statue of Francis Light, modeled after his son was relocated from the Penang State Museum to the grounds of Fort Cornwallis.
 The status now overlooks the fort and it holds a great heritage treasure in the heart of Georgetown.